ClickHouse/clickhouse-java/README.md

 },
 ClickHouseFormat.RowBinary); // RowBinary or Native are supported
 ```

+### Supported Server Versions
+All [active releases](../ClickHouse/pulls?q=is%3Aopen+is%3Apr+label%3Arelease) are supported.
+You can still use the driver for older versions like 18.14 or 19.16 but please keep in mind that they're no longer supported.

 ### Compiling with maven
 The driver is built with maven.
 `mvn package -DskipTests=true`